pkesist/buildpal/Documentation/index.rst

 Server
 ======

-Server is the part of DistriBuild which runs on slave machines.
+Server is the part of BuildPal which runs on slave machines.
 Capable of storing files which are shared between build processes.

 **Workflow**